BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 {% include tip/close.html %}

 ### Coin selection
-As mentioned in the introduction, coin selection can be done much better due to auto-applied label information.
-Applications should encourage & assist users in performing coin selection by surfacing relevant or related labels or other methods.
+As mentioned in the introduction, coin selection can be significantly improved due to auto-applied label information.
+Applications should encourage and assist users during coin selection by surfacing relevant or related labels.
 Automatic coin selection should be improved with all the label information available.

 {% include tip/tip.html %}